Rakhee-creator/SpringBoot-Project/README.md

 # Unit Converter - Spring Boot Project

 A beginner-friendly Spring Boot application that demonstrates REST API design, service layering, and security basics through a simple **Unit Converter**.
-This project is part of my backend learning journey, showcasing visible proof of growth and mastery.
+This project is part of my backend learning journey.

 ---